nikrays/zapret2/docs/manual.en.md

 The following counter modes are available:

-- 'a' — always
+- 'a' - always
-- 'x' — never
+- 'x' - never
-- 'n' — packet number
+- 'n' - packet number
-- 'd' — data packet number
+- 'd' - data packet number
-- 'b' — byte position of transmitted data
+- 'b' - byte position of transmitted data
-- 's' — tcp: relative sequence of the start of the current packet (works within a 2 GB range)
+- 's' - tcp: relative sequence of the start of the current packet (works within a 2 GB range)
-- 'p' — tcp: relative sequence of the upper bound of the current packet (s + payload length; works within a 2 GB range)
+- 'p' - tcp: relative sequence of the upper bound of the current packet (s + payload length; works within a 2 GB range)

 > [!CAUTION]
 > In winws2, the `--wf-tcp-empty=0` parameter is enabled by default.
 This blocks the interception of empty ACK packets, which can reduce CPU usage by approximately 50% during intensive downloads.
 Empty ACKs are unnecessary for most strategies.
-However, this also breaks the "n" counter—it will not reflect the actual number of packets in the connection.
+However, this also breaks the "n" counter-it will not reflect the actual number of packets in the connection.
 If you require an accurate count, specify the `--wf-tcp-empty=1` parameter.
 On other systems, counter accuracy depends directly on the capture filters.
 A counter cannot and will not track what is not intercepted.

 nfqws2 monitors the upper bounds of counters for all Lua instances.
-If the upper bound for a direction is exceeded in all instances, or if the instances voluntarily enter a "cutoff" state for that direction, a "lua cutoff" occurs—disabling Lua processing for the current thread.
+If the upper bound for a direction is exceeded in all instances, or if the instances voluntarily enter a "cutoff" state for that direction, a "lua cutoff" occurs disabling Lua processing for the current thread.
 This is designed to conserve CPU resources, as checking a single boolean flag requires virtually no processing power.

 ### Typical instance invocation scheme within a profile